The Lavelier Microphone for On Location Interviews

 So excuse me while I sneeze.
 So what are base panels?
 Bass traps and phone panels?
 Well, essentially to do one thing, which is to absorb echo and clean up your reverb in your recording studio.
 But although they may look the same, they're actually a bit different and they serve different purposes.

-So the smaller the room is, the more padding you will need in order to absorb sound because of the echo when you speak your voice and your audio just bounces all over on the walls and comes back to you if it's too small.
+So the smaller the room is, the more padding you will need in order to absorb sound because of the echo when you speak your voice and your audio just bounces all over the walls and comes back to you if it's too small.
 So we've probably going to have to put up some acoustical panel to reduce the echo for example.

 So bass traps are used to filter out or remove the low frequencies or the bass frequencies.
 Now it really depends on what you're building your home studio for.
 Um if you're going to record music for example, um traps, it will help you because they will help you to control the bass frequencies when recording.